30 SEPTEMBER 1944

 W/O John Newton

-The bodies of Drierst and Kryk were recovered by Queensland Water Police.
+The bodies of Drierst and Kryk were eventually recovered by Queensland Water Police.
+There is a S/Sgt Edward L. Kryk (13012280) shown buried at the US Military Cemetery at Ipswich.
+No entry for Drierst.

 There is a Warrant Officer Junior Grade, John W. Newton, Jr, #W2107177, of the 15th Weather Squadron shown on the American Battle Monuments Commission We site who was killed on this date and is probably the same person as listed above.
 He entered the service in South Carolina and is listed as Missing in Action or Buried at Sea.
 He is shown on the Tablets of the Missing at Manila American Cemetery.